DevGranil/pokemon/readme.md

 # Pokemon Search and Filter

 > [!WARNING]
-> This only works on dekstop for the time being.
+> This only works on Desktop for the time being.
 I will make adjusts to get this working on Mobile.
 Thank you

 Visit web app here -->  https://devgranil.github.io/pokemon/